-Only trained ALT-TAs who are PTSB-certified employees for the district may administer the WY-ALT.
-It is the responsibility of each Building Coordinator (BC) to maintain proof of training attendance for all ALT-TAs per state policy.
+Only trained ALT-TAs, who are certified employees for the district, may administer the WY-ALT.
+It is the responsibility of each Building Coordinator (BC) to maintain proof of training attendance for all ALT-TAs, per state policy.
 All ALT-TAs must attend an annual training session and complete the online Test Administrator (TA) Certification Course.
-All ALT-TAs must also sign and adhere to the State Administered Large Scale Security Agreement for K-12.
+All ALT-TAs must also sign and adhere to the State Administered Large Scale Security Agreement for K-12 found on the WY-ALT Portal.